Sign in

 remote work tech skills

 Perhaps at first you don’t start each work day with a clear objective of what you want and need to get done.
 But you soon will.
-And after six months of remote working you will have more advanced organisational skills, leading to a greater measure of control over your time and a greater ability to prioritise what is most important.
+And after six months of remote working you will have more advanced organizational skills, leading to a greater measure of control over your time and a greater ability to prioritize what is most important.
 This is a lesson from remote working that positively impacts more than just the work day.

 remote work organisational skills